Barcoding Inventory: How to Implement the Barcode System

 POSTNET is a numeric system used by the U.S. postal service, and Codabar is used by FedEx and blood banks.

 The remainder of the symbologies within this category all originate from Code 39, which was the first alpha-numeric code created to be used in non-retail industries.
-LOGMARS, Code 93, and Code 128 are all used in defense and automotive industries.
+LOGMARS, Code 93, and Code 128 are all used in defence and automotive industries.

 This final category of barcodes became popular with the rising use of smartphones.
 These 2D barcodes allow the creator to encode more than 7,000 characters in one barcode.